Adityagurung/Brahman.ai/README.md

 ## Evaluation Criteria

-This section demonstrates how Bhramana.ai meets all the evaluation requirements:
+This section demonstrates how Brahman.ai meets all the evaluation requirements:

 ### Problem Description
 The problem is well-described and it's clear what problem the project solves.
 See [Problem Statement](#problem-statement) section above for detailed analysis of traveler pain points and how our AI assistant addresses them.